Bradford1040/Klipper-Backup/README.md

 ```

 ## Before we install we need to edit some files within `~/klipper-backup` directory, using a tool like (nano or Notepad++)

-* open `install.sh` and you should find `--- Global Variables ---` this is where we tell klipper-backup to install!

 ## We should be ready to install